Effective Date: May 25, 2018

-- Provide or update account information
+- Provide or update account information via our websites

 - Register or attend Splunk-hosted or sponsored events (such as promotional events, webcasts, contests or hackathons)